2012 World Series: Game 2

 A shutout win in Game 2 gave the Giants a two-games-to-none lead in the Series.
 In the top of the second, with Prince Fielder on first, Delmon Young lined a double into the left field corner.
 Tiger third base coach Gene Lamont waved Fielder home, but with accurate throws by left fielder Gregor Blanco and second baseman Marco Scutaro, catcher Buster Posey tagged out Fielder in a close play at the plate.
 In the bottom of the second, Doug Fister was struck in the head by a Blanco line drive but stayed in the game, pitching out of a bases-loaded jam.
 Game 2 remained scoreless until the bottom of the seventh.
 Hunter Pence led off with a single, Brandon Belt drew a walk, then Blanco executed a perfect bunt down the third base line.
 The ball came to rest just fair, halfway between third base and home, allowing Blanco to reach safely while both runners advanced.
 With the bases loaded and nobody out, Brandon Crawford grounded into a double play, scoring Hunter Pence.
+This was the only run Fister allowed in six sharp innings, pitching well despite the second inning scare.
 In the eighth, with the bases loaded and one out, Pence hit a sacrifice fly to right field, scoring Ángel Pagán with the second and final Giant run of the game.
 Madison Bumgarner pitched seven shutout innings, yielding only two hits and striking out eight, for the win.